randTdjab/space-leaders/README.md

 # space-leaders
- a simple game created using python
+ a simple space shooter game created using python